 We walked the elephants for about 20 minutes from the village back to the edge of the forest.
 It might be more accurate to say that the elephants walked us: it was clear who was taking the lead on our walk, and we spent most of the afternoon following the elephants, from the village and past fields into the forest, down to a stream where the four of them lost no time in having a good splash around.

 For the remainder of the afternoon we followed the elephants through the forest, until we found a spot to camp for the night.
 The elephants slept a short distance away.

 It’s only possible to interact this closely with the elephants because these particular animals have spent most of their lives in captivity and are very used to close human contact, and are known very well by their loving mahouts.
 It goes without saying that it would not be possible or safe to walk this close to wild elephants un-used to humans.

-The Mahouts Foundation does not allow riding of any kind, and what I loved is that it’s clear that the wishes of the elephant go above popular tourist demands—the elephants are not there for cuddling or selfie-posing, it’s clear that a respectful distance needs to be kept at all times.
+The Mahouts Foundation does not allow riding of any kind, and what I loved is that it’s clear that the wishes of the elephant go above popular tourist demands—the elephants are not there for cuddling or selfie-posing, a respectful distance needs to be kept at all times, and the whole operation is on the elephants’ terms.
 Treats can be fed to the elephants but only if the Mahouts let guests know it is safe to do so.

 Need to Know: Visiting and Supporting the Work of the Mahouts Foundation.

 The aim of the Mahouts Foundation is to continue their work and to increase the number of elephants and their mahouts that can be brought home to the forests and Karen hills.
 They are also investing in scientific research into elephant welfare, that will be used for lobbying for better conditions for elephants and their mahouts across Thailand.